Autodesk Revit: Version 1.0 and beyond

 Revit version 1.0 was released on April 5, 2000.
-The software progressed rapidly, with version 2.0, 3.0, 3.1, 4.0, and 4.1 released in August 2000; October 2000; February 2001; June 2001; November 2001; and January 2002, respectively.
+The software progressed rapidly, with version 2.0, 3.0, 3.1, 4.0 and 4.1 released in August 2000; October 2000; February 2001; June 2001; November 2001; and January 2002, respectively.

 The software was initially offered only as a monthly rental, with no option to purchase.
 Licensing was controlled by an entirely automatic process, an innovation at a time when human intervention and manual transmission of authorization codes was required to buy other types of design software.

 Autodesk released several versions of Revit after 2004.
 In 2005 Revit Structure was introduced, then in 2006 Revit MEP.
 After the 2006 release Revit Building was renamed Revit Architecture.

 In 2011 Dynamo was released in beta form allowing first glimpses of directly programming the behavior of hosted components through a drag and drop node interface.
 This is similar to the way the visual programming language Grasshopper 3d works on objects in Rhinoceros 3D.

 In 2012 Revit LT became the newest version of Revit on the market.
 It was a feature limited or Lite version of Revit which excluded features such as rendering and multi-user environments.
 In 2013, Autodesk began introducing rental licensing for some of its products, including Revit.

 Since Revit 2013 the different disciplines have been rolled into one product, simply called Revit.

 Autodesk sells several packages or 'industry collections'; Revit is included in the AEC Collection.

 Revit is available in multiple language localizations: English, German, French, Spanish, Portuguese, Italian, Russian, Polish, Czech, Chinese, Japanese and Korean.

 With the release of Revit 2016, Autodesk dropped support for 32-bit Windows.

+Features

 Modeling

 The Revit work environment allows users to manipulate whole buildings or assemblies (in the project environment) or individual 3D shapes (in the family editor environment).
 Modeling tools can be used with pre-made solid objects or imported geometric models.
-However, Revit is not a NURBS modeller and also lacks the ability to manipulate an object's individual polygons except on some specific object types such as roofs, slabs, and terrain or in the massing environment.
+However, Revit is not a NURBS modeller and also lacks the ability to manipulate an object's individual polygons except on some specific object types such as roofs, slabs and terrain or in the massing environment.

-Revit includes categories of objects ('families' in Revit terminology).
+Revit includes categories of objects ("families" in Revit terminology).
 These fall into three groups: